katilp/sandbox/datasets.rst

 The CMS collision data is organized in primary datasets (PD).
 All CMS open data primary datasets can be found with `this search <http://opendata.cern.ch/search?page=1&size=20&type=Dataset&subtype=Collision&experiment=CMS>`_.

-The dataset name consists of three parts separated by "/", e.g.
+The dataset name consists of three parts separated by "/", e.g.:

 ..